-The reconstruction of displaced vertices is aided by the tiny ILC interaction region and the vertex detector, with its few-micron hit position resolution and first layer placed only $\sim 15$ mm from the IP.
+The reconstruction of displaced vertices is aided by the tiny ILC interaction region and the vertex detector, with its few-micron hit position resolution and first layer placed only ~ 15 mm from the IP.
 Figure 8.2 shows the excellent b- and c-tagging performance achieved by the LCFIplus algorithm in full simulation studies of the ILD concept at ILC.

-Applying the LCFIplus algorithm to hadronically decaying Higgs bosons produced at ILC250, assuming the nominal 2 $ab^{-1}$ total integrated luminosity, the partial cross-section $\sigma{Zh} \times BR(H \to bb)$ can be measured to better than 1% precision, and $\sigma{Zh} \times BR(H \to cc, gg)$ to around 4% precision [223] in each of the major polarization combinations.
-The expected signal and major backgrounds, from full simulation, are shown in Fig. [?].
+Applying the LCFIplus algorithm to hadronically decaying Higgs bosons produced at ILC250, assuming the nominal 2 ab^{-1} total integrated luminosity, the partial cross-section $\sigma{Zh} \times BR(H \to bb)$ can be measured to 0.7%, and $\sigma{Zh} \times BR(H \to cc, gg)$ to around 4% precision [307] in each of the major polarization combinations.
+The expected signal and major backgrounds, from a full simulation study of $H \to bb$, are shown in Fig. 8.3.
 For cc, especially, the direct nature of the measurement as well as the high level of precision contrasts markedly with the situation at the LHC.

 The identification of $H \to s\bar{s}$ decays presents a significant experimental challenge due both to its subtle experimental signature and its small expected branching ratio.
-Studies are in progress to understand how the identification of hadron species, particularly kaons, can contribute to this measurement [225].
+Studies are in progress to understand how kaon identification can contribute to this measurement [309].
 Potentially useful experimental techniques include the measurement of the specific energy loss dE/dx of charged particles, the identification of decaying K-short mesons, and of particle identification by time-of-flight.
 A limit on the $s\bar{s}$ branching ratio at a factor of 5 above the SM valoue would already be a significant constraint on flavor models (see Sec.
-14.5), and this seems to be achieveable.
-Better understanding of the backgrounds from other Higgs decays could improve this measurement further.
+14.4), and this seems to be achievable.
+Better understanding of the backgrounds from other Higgs decays could further improve this measurement.

-Figure 8.2: B-tag (left) and c-tag (right) performance in full-simulation studies of two variants of the ILD concept, IDR-L and IDR-S (figure from [141]).
+Figure 8.2: B-tag (left) and c-tag (right) performance in full-simulation studies of two variants of the ILD concept, IDR-L and IDR-S (figure from [196]).

-Figure 8.3: Comparison of signal and backgrounds from ILD full simulation for the measurement of the $\sigma \times BR$ for $H \to b\bar{b}$ , for 250 fb-1 of ILC data at 250 GeV, from [224].
+Figure 8.3: Comparison of signal and backgrounds from ILD full simulation for the measurement of the $\sigma \times BR$ for $H \to b\bar{b}$, for 250 fb-1 of ILC data at 250 GeV, from [308].